-Interest Index – The "Prime" rate as published in the Wall Street Journal under the "Money Rate" section rounded up to the next highest 1/4th of one percentage point.
+Interest Index – The "Prime" rate as published in the Wall Street Journal under the "Money Rate" section.
 The current "Index" rate is determined by using the "Index" rate published on or most recently prior to, ten days before the change date.
 If more than one rate is published, the index will be the higher published rate.

 Interest Rate Determinations – The interest rate will be determined by calculating the “Interest Index” and adding the “Interest Margin” as prescribed above.
 The resulting rate will be the interest rate applied to all new HELOC’s, existing HELOC balances, and future HELOC advances.

-Minimum Initial Advance – The first advance on a WRCU Home Equity LOC will not be less than $2,000.00 (two thousand dollars).
+Minimum Initial Advance – The first advance on a WRCU HELOC will not be less than $2,000.00 (two thousand dollars).

 Title Search & Opinion – A title opinion for Home Equity mortgages will be prepared covering a forty-year period.
 A current owners’ search can be prepared for property that the Credit Union already has a full 40-year title opinion on file for.
 Title insurance will be required on all loans of $50,000.01 or more.